Is Compartmented Data a Problem in Your Firm?

 “Highest and Best Use” is a real estate valuation term that determines whether a piece of real property is being used to its best and fullest extent.
 Just as real estate is an asset, so, too, is a wealth advisor who’s truly a wealth steward.
 A wealth steward who is being used to his highest and best use is in demand and is market savvy.
 He has a consultative partnership relationship with his clients.
 That’s where his time is best used, and it’s in the firm’s best interests to have him in that role as much as possible.

-When so much behind the scenes data work goes into conducting every-day business, every firm should be looking for solutions that can allow wealth stewards to spend their time doing exactly that.
-First Rate CORE ties all your firm’s data sources together by automating the collection and aggregation of data.
+When so much behind-the-scenes data work goes into conducting every-day business, every firm should be looking for solutions that can allow wealth stewards to spend their time doing exactly that.
+First Rate ties all your firm’s data sources together by automating the collection and aggregation of data.
 It’s also the central hub of client data and report generation.

-CORE allows users to collect data autonomously, and design custom reports that are client specific and goal-centric.
+First Rate solutions allow users to collect data autonomously, and design custom reports that are client-specific and goal-centric.
 It allows wealth stewards to work at their highest and best use—meeting with clients, using superior support materials and reports, designed specifically for them.